SophieDufrane/celebrateit-platform/README.md

 - Create, edit, delete, and view **Nominations** with required tags
 - Combined feed with toggle to switch between Recognition and Nominations
 - Detail pages for each recognition and nomination
-- Real-time **like** system for posts and nominations
+- Real-time **like** system for recognitions
 - **Comment** system with edit and delete options for authors
 - Public profile pages showing user's info and contributions
 - Logged-in users can **edit their avatar and bio**
 - **Search bar** to find colleagues from the feed by name

+### Potential Future Enhancements

-- Profile feed toggle: view your own recognitions and nominations
+- Profile feed: view your own recognitions and nominations

-### Upcoming or In Progress

-- Finalise Nomination CRUD frontend integration
-- Frontend tests and confirmation prompts
-- Final styling and responsiveness tweaks
-- README completion with testing documentation
-- Heroku deployment (backend) and potential CI setup
+- ....
+- ....
+- ....

 ---

 ## 4. Technologies Used

-### Frontend

-- React
-- React Router DOM
-- Axios
-- Bootstrap
-- CSS Modules

-### Backend
+### 4.1.
+Backend

-- Django
-- Django REST Framework
-- Django Allauth
-- PostgreSQL (via Heroku)
-- Cloudinary (for image uploads)

-### Deployment & Tools

-- Heroku (backend)
-- GitHub & GitHub Pages (optional frontend deployment)
-- Git & GitHub for version control
-- VS Code
-- Insomnia/Postman for API testing
-- Lighthouse & DevTools for performance/accessibility audits
+The backend API was developed using Django and the Django REST Framework:

+- **Django** – Python-based web framework for rapid development and clean architecture.
+- **Django REST Framework** – Used to build RESTful APIs consumed by the frontend.
+- **Django Allauth** – Manages user registration, login, logout, and authentication endpoints.
+- **PostgreSQL** – Relational database hosted on Heroku via automatic provisioning.
+- **Cloudinary** – Handles media uploads and delivery, especially for user-submitted images.

 ---

-## 5. Development
+### 4.2 Frontend

+The frontend of CelebrateIt was built using the following technologies:

+- **React** – Core library for building user interfaces with reusable components.
+- **React Router DOM** – Enables dynamic client-side routing and navigation.
+- **Axios** – Handles HTTP requests to the Django REST API.
+- **Bootstrap** – Provides a responsive layout foundation and base UI components.
+- **CSS Modules** – Used for scoped styling of components and to prevent class name collisions.

+---

+### 4.3 Deployment & Tools

+- **Heroku** – Hosting and deployment of the Django REST API backend.
+- **GitHub** – Version control and repository management.
+- **GitHub Pages** *(optional)* – Considered for frontend deployment (not used in final setup).
+- **Git** – Local version control with atomic commits and branching.
+- **VS Code** – Primary code editor with integrated terminal and extensions for React/Django.
+- **Browser-based API testing** – API endpoints were tested directly via browser during development using Django’s built-in dev server.
+- **Chrome DevTools & Lighthouse** – Used for inspecting layout, debugging responsiveness, and running accessibility/performance audits.

+---

-## 5.1 Project Planning
+## 5. Development & Project Planning

-### Frontend Page and Component Structure
+### 5.1 Frontend Evolution of Component Structure

-#### Evolution of Component Structure
+#### Initial Structure

 CelebrateIt was built with a focus on reusability and clean structure from the start (DRY):